 Hannah’s second prayer is not just a prayer of praise, but it’s prophetic and powerful.
 If you were to just sit and study through all it’s verses of the prayer you would see so many things she prophesied are cross-referenced in the New Testament.

 The Lord will judge the ends of the earth.
 “He will give strength to His king, And exalt the horn of His anointed.” – 1 Samuel 2:10

 Samuel was to be the last and greatest Judge of Israel.
 He would be the one to anoint the first king of Israel.
 So, who is this king she is talking about??

 Well, it’s all about JESUS!
 The word “anointed” is the same word used for the Messiah.

 How beautiful is that!
 Hannah went from desperate prayer and a vow to a prayer of rejoicing, gladness, and declaration of the coming Christ!

 God can take any circumstance and turn it around for our good and blessing.
 Hallelujah!

 Hannah has always been an inspiration for me.
 A mighty woman of prayer, sacrifice, and dedication!

-And I hope these lessons from Hannah in the Bible has blessed you.
+And I hope these lessons on prayer from Hannah in the Bible have blessed you.
 Please, feel free to drop me a comment below and share with me what God is saying and doing in your life!
 He’s doing great things in you!